 The bell rang unleashing three hundred frenzied students into the corridors.
 They trashed their lockers, threw papers in the air, and stampeded out of the high school for their three months of freedom — time for family vacations, summer work, camping with friends, and parties.
 But for three fifteen-year-old girls, it is experiment time.

 Eve wrapped her long, dark, wavy hair into a ponytail.
 Her white sundress with baby blue flowers flowed with the summer breeze, showing off her light brown, toned legs.
 She stepped on the school bus’s first step.
 Her white sandals made her pastel blue toenail polish stand out.
 She wiggled her toes before she took the rest of the steps.

 Eve scanned the bus seats and found her two friends.
-The first being Gia; her glasses hid her hazel eyes.
+The first was Gia; her glasses hid her hazel eyes.
 Her teenage acne held her face prisoner.
 She kept her auburn hair in a bob, inches above her chin line.
-The petite, light skin girl wore nothing but the latest rock band T-shirts, relaxed fit jeans, and black tennis shoes.
+The petite, light skin girl wore nothing but the latest rock band T-shirts, relaxed-fit jeans, and black tennis shoes.